7 Best Phlebotomy Schools in Nevada

 Job Prospects And Salary Expectations for Phlebotomists in Nevada

-When the salary is in question, the entry-level phlebotomist can earn up to $32409 annually, but the more they develop and advance in their careers, they can go up to $40189/year.
+When the salary is in question, the entry-level phlebotomist can earn up to $32409 annually, but the more they develop and advance in their careers, they can earn up to $40189/year.

-Another great reason to start phlebotomy training right now is that employment for phlebotomists is expected to grow by 19% in the next decade causing new job opening.
+Another great reason to start phlebotomy training right now is that employment for phlebotomists is expected to grow by 19% in the next decade, causing new job openings.

 Annual Salary Range: